 - Propose a counteroffer.
 If this is the case, your real estate professional can help you negotiate a purchase price.
 Sometimes you can’t reach an agreement with the seller and you may need to move on to other properties.

-6. Conduct A Home Appraisal And Inspection
+7. Conduct A Home Appraisal And Inspection

 After you reach an agreement with the seller, it’s time for the appraisal and the inspection.
-Appraisals and inspections vary in a few important ways:
+Appraisals and inspections vary in a few important ways.

 An appraisal only gives you an estimate of how much your home is worth.
-An appraiser looks at things like overall property values in the neighborhood and the general condition of the property.
+An appraiser looks at factors like overall property values in the neighborhood and the general condition of the property.
 Mortgage lenders require appraisals because they need to know that they aren’t lending you more money than your home is worth.

 You have a few options if your appraisal comes in lower than what you offered on the home.
 You can:

 - Renegotiate the purchase price with the seller